autoloadnextpost/auto-load-next-post/readme.txt

 = Can I load content before and after the next post has loaded? =

 Yes, you can.
-In the repeater template, there are [action hooks](https://autoloadnextpost.com/documentation/action-hooks/?utm_source=wp-plugin-repo&utm_medium=link&utm_campaign=faq-link) that you can use.
+In the default repeater template, there are [action hooks](https://github.com/autoloadnextpost/alnp-documentation/blob/master/en_US/action-hooks.md?utm_source=wordpressorg&utm_medium=wp.org&utm_campaign=faq-link) available that you can use.

-I have also prepared a [plugin demonstrating](https://github.com/AutoLoadNextPost/alnp-action-hooks-demonstration) the action hooks used when called.
-Simply download and install the plugin to see where you can place content.

 = After the first post has loaded, all I get is the same post over and over again.
 Why is that? =